imoralescs/imoralescs.github.io/javascript_functional.md

 * Partially apply a function to its arguments or create a curried function for the purpose of reuse or function composition
 * Take a list of functions and return some composition of those input functions

-## Function Composition
+## Function Composition (Pipe)

-Is the process of combining two or more functions in order to produce a new function or perform some computation.
+Is the process of combining two or more functions in order to produce a new function or perform some computation. "take the output of program A and put it into program B".
 Composing functions together is like snapping together a series of pipes for our data to flow through.

 Put simply, a composition of functions `f` and `g` can be defined as `f(g(x))`, which evaluates from the inside out — right to left.
 In other words, the evaluation order is: